RakhithJK/nettitude-PoshC2_Old-wiki/Documentation.md

 ### Get-System / Get-System-withProxy

-The Get-System command is the similar to the the Metasploit/Meterpreter command, it tries to escalate privilege of the current user via
+The Get-System / Get-System-WithProxy command is the similar to the the Metasploit/Meterpreter command, it tries to escalate privilege of the current user by starting a new service as admin via the sc command.
+This command assumes that the user is a member of the local administrators group.

+The alternate command Get-System-WithProxy is essentially the same but this time the implant is executed using the hosts proxy server settings.

+### Unzip [source file] [destination file]